Campus Police parking policy

 parking located at the north entrance of the building.
 All other students, faculty,

 and staff are not permitted to use this lot at any time.
-This lot, however, may be restricted by the College Police for officially sanctioned
+This lot, however, may be restricted by the Campus Police for officially sanctioned

-college events with proper notification and reservation with the College Police.
+college events with proper notification and reservation with the Campus Police.

 - Visitors will park only in designated areas or the large student Lot